Social work internship jobs in Charlottesville, VA - 364 jobs

 * Makes referrals to clients, employment services, vocational rehabilitation services, etc.

-* May identify homes suitable for adoption.
+* Depending on assignment, may identify homes suitable for adoption.

 * Conducts group information/education sessions for clients.